ECS153/final-project-12am/README.md

         - For iOS, open your camera, scan the code from expo bundle on your web browser, then open Expo.
         - For Android, scan the code with the barcode scanner within the Expo Client app.

-### For backend:
+### Backend

-  - Run Flsk api the two detection components to test on desktop
+  - Run Flask api the two detection components to test on desktop

     1. Set up virtual environment LOCALLY (one dir above the whole project dir)
         - run `python -m venv venv`